 Our copper rounds weigh at least one AVDP ounce and are 99.9% pure.
 They contain this information as well as the chemical symbol (Cu), our logo, and a map depicting our realm which, though vast and diverse, is one of limited resources.
 If you'd like to purchase more copper rounds for a better per unit price, please see our 20 ounce pack.

 If you are not completely satisfied with any purchase from us, you have 30 days to return it for a full refund (buyer to pay return shipping).
 Domestic shipping is free for all orders over $99 (enter code free shipping at checkout).
 For orders of $99 or under, domestic shipping is $9.95.
-International shipping is now via USPS international priority express and costs $45 for shipments up to a pound (9 one ounce rounds or ingots or less including packaging materials) and $10 for each additional pound.
+International shipping is via DHL, FedEx, or USPS international express and costs $45 for shipments up to a pound (9 one ounce rounds or ingots or less including packaging materials) and $10 for each additional pound.